Failure to Thrive (FTT) in Children

 Severe food allergies or intolerance

-A baby or child with an ongoing (chronic) health condition may also need more calories and nutrients than normal.
-This may be the case with congenital heart disease or a genetic syndrome.
+A baby or child with a chronic health condition may also need more calories and nutrients than normal.
+This may be the case with congenital heart disease, chronic infections, metabolic disease, or a genetic syndrome.

 Which children are at risk for failure to thrive?

-A child is more at risk for FTT if he or she is in a family that has problems with poverty, high stress, or parental coping skills.
+A child is more at risk for FTT if their family has problems with poverty, high stress, or parental coping skills.

 What are the symptoms of failure to thrive in a child?